Updated: Aug 15, 2022

 With the iconic Table Mountain at its heart and the two oceans at its feet, Cape Town is located at the tip of the African Continent.
 It is South Africa’s legislative capital and one of most beautiful places on earth with an amalgamation of cultures, cuisine, and landscapes.

 Disclosure: Our site contains Affiliate Links.
-As an Amazon Associate we also earn from qualifying purchases.
 Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
 It will though give us a small commission which will help this site remaining a free resource for travelers to explore our world together.

 Cape Town is located at the south western tip of the African continent and it is South Africa’s legislative capital.
 Not just its rugged landscape and the iconic natural landmarks – Table Mountain, Signal Hill and the Twelve Apostles, Cape town’s beauty also lies in its timelessly beautiful beaches, vineyards and the unique flora and fauna dotting its coastlines.
 Often called the “Mother City”, its complex colonial history has created an a truly magnificent diversity.
 Famed for centuries as the Tavern of the Seas, Cape Town today is a cosmopolitan and vibrant city in a beautiful setting – part of it in the slopes of the Table Mountain and other parts lie in the flats below stretching southwards towards False Bay.

 Head to Victoria & Alfred Waterfront located at the foot of Signal Hill and on the shores of the gorgeous Table Bay.
 This is Cape Town’s tourist magnet - a place where people gather to eat, drink, shop, party while admiring the breathtaking views of Table Mountain and blue waters of the Table Bay.